esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/introduction.md

 For the domain of climate sciences, some standards have already been developed that you can use right away.
 In fact, you might already be using some of them without realizing it.
-NetCDF files, for example, already implement some of the FAIR principles around data modelling.
+NetCDF files, for example, already implement some of the FAIR principles around data modeling.
 But sometimes you need to find your own way.

 This tutorial contains six thematic episodes that cover the basic steps to